MicrosoftDocs/dataexplorer-docs/data-explorer/how-it-works.md

 ## Data storage

-Azure Data Explorer partitions all data ingested into tables into *extents*, or *data shards*, which are horizontal slices of the table.
+Azure Data Explorer partitions all ingested data into *extents*, or *data shards*, which are horizontal slices of the target table.
 Each extent usually contains a few million records and is encoded and indexed independently of other extents.
 This functionality contributes to linear scale in ingestion throughput.

-Extents are spread evenly across the cluster nodes, where they're cached both on the local SSD and in memory.
+Extents are spread evenly across cluster nodes, where they're cached both on the local SSD and in memory.
 This distribution enhances the capacity to prepare and execute highly distributed and parallel queries.

 For more information on data storage, see [Extents overview](kusto/management/extents-overview.md).